 Members can participate in various subteams.
 The subteams consist of Programming, Marketing, Management, C.A.D., Robot Build, Field Build, Electrical, and Safety/Equipment.

-Software: The software team is responsible for coding the robot to do its functions as needed.
+Programming: The programming team is responsible for coding the robot to do its functions as needed.

 Marketing: The marketing team designs the club’s flyers, banners, and posters.